Connect with others who understand.

 • If you drink alcohol, have one to two glasses of red wine instead of other alcoholic beverages.

-• Buy seafood and tofu instead of red meat or poultry.
+• Get protein from tofu or seafood instead of red meat or poultry.

-• Instead of refined carbohydrates and sugar, go for high-fiber whole grains or naturally sweet berries.
+• Go for high-fiber whole grains or naturally sweet berries instead of refined carbohydrates and sugar.

 • Ditch saturated fats like butter and lard in favor of unsaturated fats like olive oil.